kayodesu/cabin/README.md

 # JVM
-A JVM written in C, simple :thumbsup: slow :thumbsdown:
+A JVM written in C.

 ## Development environment
 * Win10 x64